Homemade Garlic Tincture and Extract Recipe using Food Grade Ethanol

 Final Thoughts on Crafting a Garlic Tincture

 Disclaimer: This content is for informational and educational purposes only.
-Consult a professional before using tinctures for any specific application.
+It is not medical advice and does not make any claim to diagnose, treat, cure, or prevent disease.
+Consult a qualified professional before using tinctures for any specific application.
 Individual reactions may vary.